ray-project/ray/doc/source/cluster/metrics.md

 If you know the IP addresses of the nodes in your Ray Cluster, you can configure Prometheus to read metrics from a static list of endpoints.
 Set a fixed port that Ray should use to export metrics.
 If you're using the VM Cluster Launcher, pass ``--metrics-export-port=<port>`` to ``ray start``.
 If you're using KubeRay, specify ``rayStartParams.metrics-export-port`` in the RayCluster configuration file.
 You must specify the port on all nodes in the cluster.

-If you do not know the IP addresses of the nodes in your Ray cluster, you can also programmatically discover the endpoints by reading the Ray Cluster information.
-Here, we will use a Python script and the ``ray.nodes()`` API to find the metrics agents' URLs, by combining the ``NodeManagerAddress`` with the ``MetricsExportPort``.
-For example:
+If you do not know the IP addresses of the nodes in your Ray Cluster, you can also programmatically discover the endpoints by reading the Ray Cluster information.
+The following example uses a Python script and the {py:obj}`ray.nodes` API to find the metrics agents' URLs, by combining the ``NodeManagerAddress`` with the ``MetricsExportPort``.

 ```python
 # On a cluster node: